muppet9010/factorio-muppet-streamer/README.md

     - includedForces: STRING_LIST/STRING -  Mandatory Special: a comma separated list of the force names to include all players from (assuming they are online at the time).
 Any force names listed are case sensitive to the forces's ingame name.
 At least one of includedPlayers or includedForces settings must be provided.
     - includeEquipment: BOOLEAN - Optional: if the player's armour and weapons are included for shuffling or not.
 Defaults to True.
     - includeHandCrafting: BOOLEAN - Optional: if the player's hand crafting should be cancelled and the ingredients shuffled.
 Defaults to True.
-    - destinationPlayersMinimumVariance: INTEGER - Optional: Set the minimum player count variance to recieve an item type compared to the number of source inventories.
-A value of 0 will allow the for the same number of players to recieve an item as lost it, greater than 1 ensures a wider distribution away from the source number of inventories.
+    - destinationPlayersMinimumVariance: INTEGER - Optional: Set the minimum player count variance to receive an item type compared to the number of source inventories.
+A value of 0 will allow the for the same number of players to receive an item as lost it, greater than 1 ensures a wider distribution away from the source number of inventories.
 Defaults to 1 to ensure some uneven spreading of items.
 See notes for logic on item distribution and how this setting interacts with other settings.
-    - destinationPlayersVarianceFactor: DECIMAL - Optional: The multiplying factor applied to each item type's number of source players when calculating the number of inventories to recieve the item.
+    - destinationPlayersVarianceFactor: DECIMAL - Optional: The multiplying factor applied to each item type's number of source players when calculating the number of inventories to receive the item.
 Used to allow scaling of item recipients for large player counts.
-A value of 0 will mean have no scaling of source to desitination inventories.
+A value of 0 will mean have no scaling of source to destination inventories.
 Defaults to 0.25.
 See notes for logic on item distribution and how this setting interacts with other settings.
     - recipientItemMinToMaxRatio: INTEGER - Optional: The approximate min/max ratio range of the number of items a destination player will receive compared to others.
 Defaults to 4.
 See notes for logic on item distribution.
 - Example command for 3 named players: `/muppet_streamer_player_inventory_shuffle {"includedPlayers":"muppet9010,Test_1,Test_2"}`
 - Example command for all active players: `/muppet_streamer_player_inventory_shuffle {"includedPlayers":"[ALL]"}`